mandar1045/mandar1045/README.md

+#About Me
-#👋 Hi, I'm Mandar Joshi
+👋 Hi, I'm Mandar Joshi
 I'm a Software Engineer and AI enthusiast passionate about building scalable systems, automation platforms, and real-time applications.
 I enjoy combining AI/ML with modern full-stack development to solve complex problems and deliver production-grade systems.

 🚀 What I Do

 🤖 Build AI-powered automation platforms

 ⚡ Develop scalable microservices and APIs

 🌐 Create full-stack web applications

-📦 Deploy cloud-native systems using Docker, AWS, and CI/CD 🧠 Work with NLP, Computer Vision, and Machine Learning
+📦 Deploy cloud-native systems using Docker, AWS, and CI/CD

+🧠 Work with NLP, Computer Vision, and Machine Learning

 #### Languages: